yufeix5/Info-201A-Final-project/project proposal.md

 **Lei Lei**

 Something I learned throughout this project is the use of Shiny and ggplot.
+Also, I can see that we are approaching the research question through analyzing data.
+At this point, I can start analyzing the correlation between the neighborhood group and the population of Airbnb.
 Me and my teammates struggled a lot when creating Shiny and inserting graphs.
+I found this frustrating because it did take us a long time, but it is also satisfying when we successfully created the website and every codes run is able to run.
 Something I would done differently is to not have people work on their code individually, because people may have difficulty understanding each other's code.
+Also, I found out that communication is a crucial part of this project. because the system of the GitHub need everyone to work together in order to avoid conflict.
 Writing code together can complete the job more efficiently.
 I am the writer of this project, and I helped with the coding.

 **Shawn Song**